firstdraft/appdev-lessons/lessons/rps-rcav.md

 - Notes:

-  - Stuff that I did not zip in from the chapter `adding-routes.md`:
+  - Stuff that I did not zip in from the chapter [Adding Routes][Adding Routes]:

 ### Addendum: Rendering JSON